Henry Ward Beecher: Other views

 Beecher advocated for the temperance movement throughout his career and was a strict teetotaler.
 Following the Civil War, he also became a leader in the women's suffrage movement.
 In 1867, he campaigned unsuccessfully to become a delegate to the New York Constitutional Convention of 1867–1868 on a suffrage platform, and in 1869 he was elected unanimously as the first president of the American Woman Suffrage Association.

 In the Reconstruction Era, Beecher sided with President Andrew Johnson's plan for swift restoration of Southern states to the Union.
 He believed that captains of industry should be the leaders of society and supported Social Darwinist ideas.
 During the Great Railroad Strike of 1877, he preached strongly against the strikers whose wages had been cut, stating, "Man cannot live by bread alone but the man who cannot live on bread and water is not fit to live," and "If you are being reduced, go down boldly into poverty".
 His remarks were so unpopular that cries of "Hang Beecher!" became common at labor rallies, and plainclothes detectives protected his church.

 Influenced by British author Herbert Spencer, Beecher embraced Charles Darwin's theory of evolution in the 1880s, identifying as a "cordial Christian evolutionist".
 He argued that the theory was in keeping with what Applegate called "the inevitability of progress", seeing a steady march toward perfection as a part of God's plan.
 In 1885, he wrote Evolution and Religion to expound these views.
 His sermons and writings helped to gain acceptance for the theory in America.

-Beecher family, [ca. 1859–1870].
+The Beecher family, ca. 1859–1870.
 Carte de Visite Collection, Boston Public Library.

 Beecher was a prominent advocate of Chinese immigration to the US, and he helped to delay passage of the Chinese Exclusion Act until 1882.
 He argued that, as other immigrants, such as the Irish, had seen a gradual increase in their social standing, new immigrants should do "what we call the menial work", and that the Chinese, "by reason of their training, by the habits of a thousand years, are adapted to do that work."